Explore the wonders of life Down Under, before you hike and climb your way through New Zealand on this epic gap year program!

 • • Volunteer project around bush regeneration and sand dune conservation on Australia’s East Coast

-• • Work with the Department of Conservation to help protect native wildlife in Nelson Lakes National Park
+• • Work with the Tasman Environmental Trust to help protect native wildlife in the Nelson Tasman Region

 • • Environmental immersion at a permaculture, outdoor and environmental education center